wp-plugins/formilla-live-chat/readme.txt

 = Does the free live chat package allow me to use a smart phone to chat with my customers? = Yes.
-Our free live chat package can be configured to use any smart phone or tablet using Google Talk to send a receive chats.
+Our free live chat package can be configured with any smart phone or tablet using Google Talk to send and receive chats.

 = How does the 30 chats/emails limit on the standard free live chat package work? =